Eustachekamala/Eustachekamala/README.md

-# Hi there, Welcome to my GitHub Page 👋
+# Hi there, Welcome to my GitHub Page
-## Full-Stack Software Engineer | Backend Specialist | Cloud Enthusiast
+## Software Engineer | Backend Specialist | Cloud Enthusiast
 ### Passionate about building **scalable systems, secure APIs & cloud-native applications**

 ---

 <div align="start">
   <p>
     I’m a Software Engineer passionate about building reliable and user-centered applications across <strong>web and mobile platforms</strong>.
-I develop scalable backend systems with <strong>Java and Spring Boot</strong>, create modern web interfaces using <strong>React</strong> and <strong>Tailwind CSS</strong>, and craft cross-platform mobile apps with <strong>Flutter and Dart</strong>.
+I develop scalable backend systems with <strong>Java and Spring Boot</strong>, create  cross-platform mobile apps with <strong>Flutter and Dart</strong>.
 I enjoy designing secure RESTful APIs, deploying cloud-ready solutions with <strong>Docker</strong> and <strong>AWS</strong>, and writing clean, maintainable code that stands the test of time.
 Driven by curiosity and a commitment to continuous learning, I approach every project as an opportunity to grow while delivering thoughtful solutions that balance technical excellence with real-world impact.
   </p>
 </div>